 - Kwanzaa Celebrations: Kwanzaa lasts 8 days, starting on December 26th.
 Follow the above link for information on three free family-friendly celebrations in Durham and Cary.

-- NC Chinese Lantern Festival: At Booth Amphitheatre in Cary through January 13th.
+- NC Chinese Lantern Festival: At Booth Amphitheatre in Cary through January 12th.
 It’s open every day of the week except Monday.
-Although it is open on Christmas Eve and New Year’s Eve, which are Mondays.
-Adults are $15, and kids 3-17 are $10.
+Although it is open on December 23 and 30, which are Mondays.
+Advance tickets for adults are $15, and kids 3-17 are $10.
 Kids under 3 are free.
-Tickets are more on Fridays, Saturdays and holidays unless you purchase in advance.
+Tickets are more at the gate.

 - North Carolina Museum of Natural Sciences: Admission is free, and there are also some kid-friendly events, which are also free.
-Follow the above link to learn about nature play days.
+Follow the above link to learn about upcoming events.

 - Historic Yates County Park: This park in Raleigh is a wildlife refuge and environmental center, and also is home to the last operable water-powered gristmill in Wake County.
 It hosts numerous free educational activities for kids, including nature, art and history programs.